letolabs/the-little-cloud-foundry-book/en/cf.md

 into a single vendor.
 Your application should be portable in the sense that you can take it and run it on any PaaS provider of your choosing.

-To help this, Ingy has created a curated app gallery at https://github.com/Cloud-Apps .
+To help this, Ingy has created a curated [app gallery](https://github.com/Cloud-Apps) on Github .
 The goal is to fork projects into this Github organization and then keep track of the changes necessary to get it to run on each Paas.

 ## Glossary